Blake Schoupp: Early career

-Schoupp played junior rugby for Woonoona before studying at Nudgee College.
+Schoupp played junior rugby for Woonona Shamrocks RUFC before studying at Nudgee College.
 He returned to Sydney, first representing Randwick before joining Southern Districts.

 He is the brother of NRL player Aaron Schoupp.

 Professional career

 Brumbies

 Schoupp trained with the as COVID-19 cover, before joining the Brumbies for pre-season in 2023, being named in their elite development squad.
 His performances in training earned him a start in Round 1 of the 2023 Super Rugby Pacific season where he made his debut against the Waratahs.
 He made 14 appearances for the Brumbies in his debut season, including 4 starts.

 Wallabies

 In August 2023 Schoupp was named in the 33 man Australian Wallabies squad for the 2023 Rugby World Cup.
 He made his test debut on 27 August 2023 against France, coming off the bench in a World Cup warm-up match.